Frankie Lymon: Posthumous troubles

 "I'm Sorry" and "Seabreeze" are the two songs that Lymon had recorded for Big Apple before his death, and they were posthumously released later in 1969.
-Apart from the posthumous releases of these songs, Lymon's troubles extended to others.
 After Diana Ross returned "Why Do Fools Fall in Love" to the Top Ten in 1981, a major controversy concerning Lymon's estate ensued.
 Having neglected to divorce any of them and each claiming to be Frankie Lymon's rightful widow, Zola Taylor, Elizabeth Waters, and Emira Eagle approached Morris Levy, the music impresario who retained possession of Lymon's copyrights and his royalties.
 The complex issue resulted in lawsuits and counter-lawsuits, and in 1986 the first of several court cases concerning the ownership of Lymon's estate began.

 Trying to determine who was indeed the lawful Mrs. Frankie Lymon was complicated by more issues.
 Waters was already married when she married Lymon; she had separated from her first husband, but their divorce was finalized in 1965, after she had married Lymon.
 Taylor claimed to have married Lymon in Mexico in 1965, but could produce no acceptable evidence of their union.
 Lymon's marriage to Eagle, on the other hand, was properly documented as having taken place at Beulah Grove Baptist Church in Augusta, Georgia, in 1967; however, the singer was still apparently twice-married and never divorced when he married Eagle.
 The first decision was made in Waters' favor; Eagle appealed, and in 1989, the Appellate Division of the New York State Supreme Court reversed the original decision and awarded Lymon's estate to Eagle.